How cyber security can protect your digital identity

 Watch out for phishing scams

 Cyber criminals may use phishing scams to steal your digital identity.
-In a phishing attack, a scammer will send you an email or text to trick you into sharing personal information by asking you to click a malicious link or download a suspicious file.
+In a phishing PhishingAn attempt by a third party to solicit confidential information from an individual, group, or organization by mimicking or spoofing, a specific, usually well-known brand, usually for financial gain. attack, a scammer will send you an email or text to trick you into sharing personal information by asking you to click a malicious link LinkSee Hyperlink. or download DownloadTransmission of data from a remote computer system onto a local computer system. a suspicious file.

 It’s always important to double-check the legitimacy of a message if anything seems off.
 Contact the company or person who is sending you the message through another medium, like a phone call, to confirm whether the message is real.
 Keep an eye out for suspicious language, like threats or rewards that seem too good to be true.
 Avoid clicking on links or opening attachments in suspicious messages.